 3. Distribute Limited Product Samples Directly to Consumers

 Today, lots of startups launch as a consumer product with the long-term goal of going B2B.
 Take Perfect Day – a California-based vegan food startup – for example.

 Perfect Day launched their flagship vegan ice cream alternative as a consumer product.
 It quickly sold out, but the founders had no intention of restocking.
 Why?

 The goal was to market the technology behind the animal-free “dairy” alternative to larger businesses and manufacturers.

 Smart move: Perfect Day used physical marketing to show how successful their product was with consumers while using digital tools to market the tech to businesses.

-Amazon, Target, and other major retailers have all launched augmented reality tools for customers to see what furniture would look like inside their home.
+Amazon, Target, and other major retailers have all launched augmented reality (AR) tools for customers to see what furniture would look like inside their home.

 B2Bs haven’t fallen behind though.